 Basic Adjustments – Levels

-When you adjust levels, you are adjusting the range of the brightness/ darkness levels in an image.
+When you adjust levels in post-processing, you are adjusting the range of the brightness/ darkness levels in an image.
 This is determined through a histogram.
 The histogram displays the distribution of the different light value in an image.
 For example, a dark image would have a lot of value at the dark end of the spectrum (left hand side of the histogram), a bright image would have a lot of values at the bright end (right hand side).

 To start adjusting the levels, open an image in photoshop and go to image – adjust – levels

 The purpose of adjusting the levels is to have the whites in an image just touching the right hand side and the blacks in an image just touching the left hand side so that the distribution of brightness levels goes right across the range.

 The right slider will adjust the bright values, the left slider will adjust the dark values and the middle slider will adjust the contrast.

 For this example, I have put the right slider just at the edge of the brightest values (205), the left slider is at the edge of the darkest values (13) and the middle slider I have kept at 1,00 (middle).
 This means that the brightness values in my image are spread over the entire brightness/ darkness range.